major-kolz/vim-instead/README.markdown

 * ##### snippets/lua.snippets
 My snippets for [Vim](www.vim.org/).
 I use [vim-snipmate](https://github.com/garbas/vim-snipmate) plugin for play it.
 First part of the file contain pure Lua construction, second - INSTEAD-specify snippets.
 At the end you can see snippets for my useful.lua.
-Branched from [exelenter's](http://instead.syscall.ru/talk/index.php/member/36-excelenter) snippets ([his post](http://instead.syscall.ru/forum/viewtopic.php?id=407)). **Attention!** You should copy/make link for this file to *snippets* directory of SnipMate plugin (or to *.vim/snippets*).
+Branched from [exelenter's](http://instead.syscall.ru/talk/index.php/member/36-excelenter) snippets ([his post](http://instead.syscall.ru/forum/viewtopic.php?id=407)). **Attention!** You should make link for this file (or copy it) to *snippets* directory of SnipMate plugin (or to *.vim/snippets*).

 * ##### pluggin/instead-ide.vim
 Some INSTEAD-specific autocreate functions